DonChong2000/TodayILearn/01.Productivity/Physiologic/Sleep/Why You're Always Tired - 7 Myths Ruining Your Sleep.md

 #todo
 Research if sleep with android have research paper to support.

-### 6. Melatonin helps us sleep better
+### 6. [Melatonin](Keywords/Melatonin.md) helps us sleep better

+tldr: melatonin does reduct time to fall as sleep, but it is not significant.

-Prof: The best study ever undersaken show taking melatonin before bed, can reduct 30 mins bed time.
+Prof: The best study ever undersaken show taking melatonin before bed, reduce the time it take to sleep by 30mins.
 Many study showed no effect whatsoever.

+The research prof mention: [A randomized, placebo-controlled trial of controlled release melatonin treatment of delayed sleep phase syndrome and impaired sleep maintenance in children with neurodevelopmental disabilities](Paper/Melatonin%20treatment%20for%20sleep%20disorders%20in%20children%20with%20neurodevelopmental%20disabilities.pdf)

+Another study show melatonin reduces your time to fall asleep for 7.06 mins.

 ### 7. Polyphasic sleep us good for you productivity